trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

     },
     ...

-This allows the raw data to be mapped onto a Presto timestamp column:
+This allows the raw data to be mapped onto a Trino timestamp column:

 .. code-block:: text